edlangley/backupdoit/README.md

 Backupdoit is written in QtQuick and Qt using C++.
 It was a convenient excuse for me to learn all about QML.

+See more detail about this project on the page for it at [http://www.edlangley.co.uk/projects/backupdoit/](http://www.edlangley.co.uk/projects/backupdoit/).